Small Business VoIP Guide (2026): Costs, Options & Setup

 For a deeper dive on this option, see our complete UniFi Talk VoIP guide.

-How to Choose the Right VoIP System
+How to Choose the Right System

 Evaluate your primary use case.
 Mostly receiving inbound calls?
 Basic VoIP features are sufficient.
 Heavy outbound calling for sales?
 CloudTalk's dialers and analytics justify the higher price.
 Need video conferencing too?
 Nextiva or RingCentral bundle it in.

 Think about growth.
 If you're confident you'll stay small, optimize for simplicity and cost.
 If growth is the plan, choose a platform that scales without requiring migration to a new system.
+If you're hiring your first employee, that's a natural time to move from a virtual number to a team-capable platform.

 Quick Recommendations by Business Type

-Solopreneur or freelancer: Start with Unitel Voice ($9.99/mo) or Google Voice ($10/mo + Workspace)
+Solopreneur or freelancer: Unitel Voice ($9.99/mo) or Google Voice standalone ($10/mo, no Workspace needed)

-Small team (2-10 people): Nextiva Core ($15/user/mo) offers the best balance
+Small team (2–10 people): Nextiva Core ($15/user/mo) for the best feature balance

-Already using UniFi: UniFi Talk ($9.99/line) for ecosystem integration
+Already using UniFi: UniFi Talk Plus ($9.99/line) or Pro ($24.99/line) for ecosystem integration

 10+ employees with enterprise needs: RingCentral Advanced ($25/user/mo)